-By Steve Montgomery -- First Draft June 1988 (Two or three times since then, I have seen fit to revise or add to the text, as occasion permits.)
+By Steve Montgomery -- First Draft June 1988 (several times since then, I have seen fit to revise or add to the text, as occasion and time permit.)

 Ever since the Bolshevik revolution in 1917, people have disagreed over what communism really is and what it is that the communists really want.
 Some have hoped that changes would modify or topple the Soviet System.
 They have looked at various periods of softening of Soviet policy as indications that such modifications were advances towards freedom or western styled democracies.
 Others have consistently maintained a deep suspicion and mistrust towards the Soviet System, and have cited Soviet conduct as proof of Soviet desire for worldwide domination.

 A quick look at the Soviet Union's track record is convincing evidence that an accurate perception of the policies first instituted by Gorbachev is needed.
 According to the French magazine, "Le Figaro", communism has directly caused the deaths of 150 million people(1).
 Estimates are that an additional 2 billion people are in some kind of political slavery(2).
 Just since the fall of Vietnam in 1975, over eleven countries came under Marxist governments(3).
 Insurrections, wars, and Marxist inspired terrorist activities in the Philippines, Guatemala, El Salvador, Peru, Lebanon, Chad, Columbia and many other countries around the world(4).
 In light of this dismal track record, accurate perceptions of Glasnost and Perestroika are vital.
 Any misperceptions could lead to severe and lasting consequences not only for the United States but the entire free world.